Unpolarized gluon PDF of the nucleon from lattice QCD at physical point in the continuum limit

-{\em Summary:} We have presented a lattice QCD calculation of the gluon PDF of nucleon using the LaMET method.
-Our calculation was performed on ensembles with three lattice spacings from $0.105$ fm to $0.077$ fm at a pion mass of approximately $300$ MeV.
-With high statistics, we have used multiple source-sink separations to control the excited-state contamination and applied the state-of-the-art renormalization, matching, and extrapolation procedure.
-The distillation method was employed to enhance the statistics.
-We have also studied the momentum and lattice spacing dependence, and extrapolated the result to the infinite-momentum and continuum limit.
-Our final result is consistent with global fits and another lattice calculation from the MSULat group within the current uncertainties.
+{\em Summary:} We have presented a lattice QCD calculation of the unpolarized gluon PDF of the nucleon using LaMET.
+Our calculation was performed on ensembles with five lattice spacings ranging from $0.105$ fm to $0.0519$ fm and pion mass ranging from $136$ MeV to $317$ MeV.
+With high statistics, we have used multiple source-sink separations to control the excited-state contamination and applied the state-of-the-art renormalization, matching, and extrapolation.
+The distillation method and momentum smearing technique were employed to enhance signal over noise ratio.
+We also extrapolated the result to the continuum limit , infinite momentum limit and physical pion mass.
+Our final result is consistent with the results of global fits to experimental data within 2 $\sigma$.

 Future improvements can be pursued in several directions.
-The signal quality at large momenta could be enhanced using momentum smearing, while calculations at finer lattice spacings and larger momenta would provide better control over the extrapolations to the infinite momentum and continuum limits.
-Furthermore, a study of the pion mass dependence would enable a chiral extrapolation.
-Finally, the renormalization and matching procedures could be refined by implementing renormalization-group resummation~\cite{Zhang:2023bxs} and leading-renormalon resummation~\cite{Su:2022fiu}.
+The renormalization and matching procedures could be refined by implementing renormalization-group resummation~\cite{Zhang:2023bxs} and leading-renormalon resummation~\cite{Su:2022fiu}.
 Developing these methods may extend the effective range of LaMET and reduce the scale dependence of our final results.

 {\it Note added:} While this paper was being finalized, Ref.~\cite{NieMiera:2025mwj} appeared which also computed the unpolarized gluon PDF of the nucleon using a different lattice setup based on gradient flow.
 In contrast to their calculation, we have performed an extrapolation to the infinite momentum limit, enabling a more direct connection to the unpolarized gluon PDF extracted from global fits.
 Nevertheless, the results are consistent within errors.